Blaenau Gwent County Borough Council

-Blaenau Gwent County Borough Council (Cyngor bwrdeistref Sirol Blaenau Gwent) is the local authority for Blaenau Gwent, one of the Principal Areas of Wales.
+Blaenau Gwent County Borough Council (Cyngor Bwrdeistref Sirol Blaenau Gwent) is the local authority for the county borough of Blaenau Gwent, one of the principal areas of Wales.
 The council is based in Ebbw Vale.
 It has been under Labour majority control since 2022.

 History

 The council was first created in 1974 under the Local Government Act 1972 as a lower-tier district council.
 Later that year it was awarded borough status, allowing the chair of the council to take the title of mayor.
 Gwent County Council provided county-level services for the area.
-The county council was abolished in 1996 and Blaenau Gwent became a principal area with county borough status, with the council taking over the functions previously performed by the county council.
+The county council was abolished in 1996 and Blaenau Gwent became a principal area, styled as a county borough, with the council taking over the functions previously performed by the county council.

 The council discontinued the role of mayor in 2017, with the last mayor being Barrie Sutton.
 A presiding member role has been created instead to chair meetings.

 In 2024 the council agreed to share a chief executive with neighbouring Torfaen County Borough Council.